apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>preDelete defines that custom deletion action which can be executed before executing the built-in deletion action.
+<p>Represents a custom deletion action that can be executed before the built-in deletion action.
-note that preDelete action job will ignore the env/envFrom.</p>
+Note: The preDelete action job will ignore the env/envFrom.</p>
 </td>
 </tr>
 </tbody>